 With heavy bigger rolling diameter 35s, the factory gear ratios of 3.55 will result in your truck feeling slower on-road and more sluggish off-road.
 The only way to minimize this effect is to modify the differential-gear ratios.

 You can check your door-jam sticker for the correct gearing code.
 There is also a cool link below with will help you determine the correct ratios for your upgrade.

 So there are various options when it comes to re-gearing, and if you are going to be towing or hauling heavy loads, but most owners opt for something along the lines of 4.10 or 4.56.
 With 35s there’s little in the way of measurable mpg difference, however, the lower gears will offer much better acceleration and improved throttle response.

 You might want to look at a small tune later which will improve performance on acceleration as well as recalibrating the speedometer for the transmission shift points.

-Then there’s UCA’s that will need upgrading since the wider, fatter 35’s will require more UCA clearance in order to fit properly.
+Then some UCAs will need upgrading since the wider, fatter 35s will require more UCA clearance to fit properly.
 The cheapest and quickest solution to cure this is to add a 1” wheel spacer.
-Alternatively, a more negative offset wheel combo is a good option, especially if the spacers a
+Alternatively, a more negative offset wheel combo is a good enough option.

 Use this calculator to determine what your new effective gear ratio is.